-Thinking of booking a New Years Eve Cruise to watch the Sydney Fireworks and see 2018 out in style?
+Are you thinking of booking a New Years Eve Cruise to watch the Sydney Fireworks and see 2019 out in style?
 Well, you aren’t alone, questions about NYE cruises in Sydney fill travel forums and my inbox at this time of year.

-There is nothing worse than finding out that the New Years Eve Cruise you have booked is actually leaving from a wharf on the Island of Mordor.
-Made especially worse when there are a few of you in the group, “only one shall pass” you know.
+There is nothing worse than finding out that the New Years Eve Cruise you have booked is leaving from a wharf on the Island of Mordor.
+Made notably worse when there are a few of you in the group, “only one shall pass” you know.
 Aaaaaannnyway.

 *Note that during New Year’s Eve a lot of the city streets are closed and access is restricted.
 As such it is imperative that you make sure the wharf your cruise departs from is not one of those affected by these restrictions.

-Here is a link to an article listing the best 3 places to board your New Years Eve Cruise where parking and transport will not be affected.
+Here is a link to an article listing the best three places to board your New Years Eve Cruise where parking and transport will not be affected.

 Nearly all boats will have facilities for you to store your food and drink but again, make sure to check this for yourself first.
 Some boats will only have an esky or two and might necessitate you bringing your own – which actually might be easier anyway so again, check that this is OK with that particular boat.

-This may seem like such an obvious statement but, to be honest, this is probably the most important thing to check before booking your cruise.
+This may seem like such an obvious statement but, to be honest, this is probably the essential thing to check before booking your cruise.

 There are two elements to consider here: